nikanikachan/HW10_TimeSeries/README.md

 ![ARIMAFORECAST](Images/ARIMAforecast.png)

-Next, I forecasted volatility of yenfutures using  the GARCH with order 2,1.
-Based on the plot below, the 5 day volatility is expected to increase.
+Lastly, I forecasted volatility of yenfutures using GARCH with order 2,1.
+The plot predicts the 5 day volatility  to increase.

 ![GARCHvol](Images/volatility.png)

 #### Conclusions on Time Series Forecasting
 Based on the above, I would not buy the yen at the moment.
-Not because I think I would lose money but more because all 3 models did not seem to be a good fit.
+Not because I think I would lose money but more because all 3 models did not seem to be a good forecasting models.
 The P values were very high and the AIC and BIC values were high.
 It seems like the results are inconclusive and I would not be confident in using these models to trade yen futures.
 What I can probably do to improve the model's fit is to change the autoregression and lag values (p and q) to see whether I get better fitting models.